1-ashraful-islam/boot.dev-projects/7.maze-solver-html5-js/README.md

 # Introduction

 This maze solver is built using Python and Tkinter.
 It draws a randomized maze and then solves it based on the implemented algorithms.
+Try a live demo [here.](https://1-ashraful-islam.github.io/projects/maze-generator-and-solver/)
 ![mage-solver-image](https://i.imgur.com/RehzDga.png)

 ## Class Diagram